Bud Boblink on the Harmonica

 Chicago-born Bud Boblink fell in love with the harmonica when he was 13 years old.
 It was then that he and two friends, Bob Laas and Al Fontana, formed a trio, The Harmonica Bobcats.
 Within six years, they were touring Europe, entertaining the Armed Forces and performing on Radio Free Europe.
 Their tour continued into the Far East, Japan, and Korea.

-Over the years, Boblink has worked with many harmonica groups, including The Mike Hanley Trio, Jammercats, Harmonica Classics, The Yellow Pine Trio, The FunTymers, Windy City Harmonica Trio, Johnny Puleo’s Harmonica Gang, and the Harmonicats.
+Over the years, Boblink worked with many harmonica groups, including The Mike Hanley Trio, Jammercats, Harmonica Classics, The Yellow Pine Trio, The FunTymers, Windy City Harmonica Trio, Johnny Puleo’s Harmonica Gang, and the Harmonicats.
 His friends in the original Harmonicats were a tremendous influence on him and his music.
-Bud feels honored to have worked with Jerry Murad’s, Don Les’, and Al Fiore’s Harmonicats.
+Bud felt honored to have worked with Jerry Murad’s, Don Les’, and Al Fiore’s Harmonicats.

-In addition, he has shared the stage with many individual harmonica artists such as Pete Pederson, Howard Levy, Harry Bee, Madcat, Lee Oskar, Stagg McMann, Cappy LaFell, Sandy German, Mo Vint, Frank Warner, Don Klein, Buzz Krantz, and Joe Filisko.
+In addition, he shared the stage with many individual harmonica artists such as Pete Pederson, Howard Levy, Harry Bee, Madcat, Lee Oskar, Stagg McMann, Cappy LaFell, Sandy German, Mo Vint, Frank Warner, Don Klein, Buzz Krantz, and Joe Filisko.
 For years, Bud teamed with Don Allen and Dan Wilson to judge and perform at the Yellow Pine Harmonica Festival in Idaho.
 Bud and Frank Warner joined Pete Pederson to record ten of Pete's original compositions, and the Yellow Pine Trio took him to harmonica-thirsty crowds in Malaysia and Singapore.

 Picture